Childhood lead

 What the data shows.

 NHANES blood-lead in 4-15-year-olds, segmented into quintiles, correlated with parent-reported ADHD.
-The dose-response is smooth.
-Every increment of blood lead adds to the ADHD risk.
+The dose-response is smooth, and every increment of blood lead adds to the ADHD risk.

 Dose-response, not threshold.